shaik-barkath/shaik-barkath/README.md

 - 🏢 Full Stack Intern at Kodnest
 - 🏫 2023 graduate with a Bachelor's in Computer Science Engineering from VTU Karnataka
+- 👀 I’m interested in Web Development, Java Programming and Open Source.
+- 💬 I would love to talk about internship and job opportunities.
+- 💞️ I’m looking to collaborate on any open source platform.
+- 📚 I am looking forward to enhance my knowledge by learning new skills and grow in the tech fields.
 - 🖇 Follow me on [LinkedIn](https://linkedin.com/in/shail-barkath)